 Identity and Cultural Issues

 I help people use narrative therapy to navigate issues related to cultural identity, discrimination, and social justice.
-It allows individuals to explore how larger societal narratives have affected their sense of self and place in the world.
+It allows individuals to explore how larger societal stories have affected their sense of self and place in the world.

 Personal Growth and Life Transitions